qmtran/openstack-labs/lab-01/README.md

   0. Enable root ssh access

-     PackStack requires the ability to ssh as root into the target machine (the machine which is getting OpenStack services are being installed to, in our case localhost) Our target is the **Controller** instance (localhost from the perspective of PackStack) The following config changes enables key-enabled root ssh login
+     `packstack` requires the ability to ssh as root into the target machine (the machine which is getting OpenStack services are being installed to, in our case the controller instance).
+The following config changes enables key-enabled root ssh login to our controller and setup authorized keys to allow the centos user to ssh in as root using their private key.

      0. Alter SSH Daemon config to permit root login and restart it to take effect